 Austin, TX 78755

-Yes; a refund may be available for a Motor Vehicle Dealer Bond that was fully paid for and cancelled early.
-If you need to cancel your bond, send an email to Jet at firstname.lastname@example.org to begin the process.
-The TxDMV holds the bond for 35 days once a request to cancel is received to allow for another bond to replace it—a license without a bond will be suspended.
-Once the bond has been fully cancelled, Jet will calculate the remaining time left in the term and refund you for any unused portion.
+Yes; a refund may be available for a Motor Vehicle Dealer Bond that was fully paid for and needs to be canceled prior to the term’s expiration.
+Send an email to Jet at [email protected] to begin the process.
+The TxDMV holds the bond active for 35 days once they receive a request to cancel.
+Once the bond has been canceled, Jet will calculate the remaining time left in the term and refund you for any unused portion.

-If you are renewing your license, you must also renew your MVD Bond.
+If you are renewing your license, you must also renew your surety bond.
 Jet will send you a renewal notice near the end of your term through the mail or email.
 It only takes a minute to choose how you want to pay (monthly or for the full term) and submit payment.

 Motor vehicle dealers have an obligation to follow Section 503 of the Texas Transportation Code for their licensing, but only certain actions are specifically covered by the Auto Dealer Bond.
-An injured party can look for compensation if a car dealer fails to:
+Some specific examples include injured parties looking for compensation if a car dealer fails to:

-For a claim to go through, the person who suffered damage from the dealer’s actions that are covered by the bond needs to obtain a judgment appraising the damages and attorney’s fees for the recovery of the judgment.
-More than one person can make a claim to recover from the bond, but the claims cannot draw upon the bond past the full limit.
+For a claim to go through, the person who suffered damage from the dealer’s actions needs to obtain a judgment from a court first.
+Legal costs and attorney’s fees may be included in the recovery amount.